MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/SustainabilityModule.md

 ms.author: cdmditeam
 ---

-# Sustainability module in CloudforSustainabilitySharedDataModel(SustainabilityModule)
+# Sustainability module in Cloud for Sustainability shared data model(SustainabilityModule)

 Entity used to classify the data definitions.